"Pin me, pay me!"

 - Polynesian wrestlers often suffer this fate, regardless of their actual ability.
 The main exceptions are Yokozuna, The Rock (who's Polynesian on his mother's side) and TNA's Samoa Joe, who are/were among their respective promotions' top stars.
 Roman Reigns seems to be going down this road as well, as he is in the middle of a huge push as a member of The Shield, though time will tell if it lasts.

-- It's very common among WWE mid-carders such as Kofi Kingston, Cody Rhodes, Wade Barrett, The Miz, Zack Ryder, Antonio Cesaro, R-Truth, and Damien Sandow have been frequently used as jobbers against such big names like John Cena, CM Punk, Randy Orton, Sheamus, Alberto Del Rio, and Ryback due to the fact that it seems that the WWE Universe is only interested in seeing the big names and not the mid-card.
+- It's very common for WWE mid-carders such as Kofi Kingston, Cody Rhodes, Wade Barrett, The Miz, Zack Ryder, Antonio Cesaro, R-Truth, and Damien Sandow to be frequently used as jobbers against such big names as John Cena, CM Punk, Randy Orton, Sheamus, Alberto Del Rio, and Ryback, because it seems that the WWE Universe is only interested in seeing the big names and not the mid-card.
 Thus, the Intercontinental Championship and the United States Championship both have lost their prestige as of late.

 An established talent jobbing to a new wrestler is considered a huge favor, and will often boost the new wrestler's popularity almost instantly.